 Distinguish between significant positive and negative impacts, direct and indirect, long term and immediate impacts.
-Identify trigger, avoidable, reversible and irreversible impacts.
-Characterize the extent and quality of the available data, explaining significant information deficiencies and any uncertainties associated with the predictions of impacts.
+Identify avoidable as well as irreversible impacts.
+Characterise the extent and quality of the available data, explaining significant information deficiencies and any uncertainties associated with the predictions of impacts.

 A major environmental issue is determined after examining the impact (positive and negative) on the environment and having the negative impact significantly outweigh the positive.
 It is also determined by the number and magnitude of mitigation strategies which need to be employed to reduce the risk(s) introduced to the environment.
 Project activities and impacts should be represented in matrix form with separate matrices for pre and post mitigation scenarios.
-An exhaustive list of impacts including a numerical weighting based on a stated methodology should be included.